CletsyMedia/alx-system_engineering-devops/README.md

 In scripts and commands, our knowledge takes flight, within these lines, the script's guiding light shines bright.
-Shebang and Bash, in this coding realm we explore, Unlocking the secrets, on Bash's poetic shore
+Shebang and Bash, in this coding realm we explore, Unlocking the secrets, on Bash's poetic shore.

 | #  | Topic                                      | Description                                            |
 | -- | ------------------------------------------ | ------------------------------------------------------ |